unimal-jp/spearly-vue/README.md

 ### A/B Testing analytics

+> **Warning**
+> A/B Testing does not support SSR, only SPA can use this feature.
+> We are working on it now, so please wait for a while.

 #### Impression

 If you are using the SpearlyContent component, you do not need to do anything special.
 The component will send the impression for you.